huseinzol05/Machine-Learning-Data-Science-Reuse/README.md

 ## Warning

-*WARNING, THIS REPOSITORY WILL LACK OF COMMENT, LACK OF DOCUMENTATION AND LACK OF STORY TELLING.*
+THIS REPOSITORY WILL LACK OF COMMENT, LACK OF DOCUMENTATION AND LACK OF STORY TELLING.
+PURPOSELY FOR SELF-REUSE.

-*Most of visualization are self-explained, and at-least required basic understanding in statistics and python.*
+Most of visualizations are self-explained, and at-least required basic understanding in statistics and python.

-*Some of visualization will not able to visualize because Github not able to render specific libraries that are using svg based, so please run it on any machine to see the results.*
+Some of visualization will not able to visualize because Github not able to render specific libraries that are using svg based, so please run it on any machine to see the results.

+Why Genie?
+Because he can solved anything!

 ## Table of contents
   * [R vs Python](https://github.com/huseinzol05/Machine-Learning-Data-Science-Reuse#r-vs-python)